-Built on a foundation of Christian Faith, Oakbrook educates students to be independent learners in a changing world.
+Building on a foundation of Christian Faith, Oakbrook educates students to be independent and collaborative learners in a changing world.

 Oakbrook began in 1992 with a large vision and a small school called the Village School founded by Rosemary Moore with 18 students in the basement of a church.
 Her vision was to create a cross-cultural school where children from various denominations were united by their willingness to work and to learn.
 The Village School began with the purpose of teaching children ideas that matter.
 Children are thinkers who thrive on a diet of challenging ideas and questions.
 This philosophical approach has worked for over one hundred years in England and forms one of the cornerstones of Oakbrook Preparatory School.